Connecting to prior knowledge

 • Making strategic choices about which websites to access and which websites to dismiss (based on appropriateness for age and skill level, scroll past the ‘ads’ shown in a grey box if using Kiddle)

-Technical Knowledge and Skills
+Technical knowledge and skills

-• Saving photos from the internet to a file on desktop for their photostory
+• Saving photos from the Internet

-Design Knowledge and Skills
+Design knowledge and skills

 • Watching some photostories to identify the features of effective narration (e.g. tone, pace, pitch, volume, clarity and coherence)